redox-os/book/src/ch12-04-creating-proper-pull-requests.md

 The steps given below are for the main Redox project repository - submodules and other projects may vary, though most of the approach is the same.

+### Please note:

-**If you marked your MR as ready don't add new commits, because it will trouble the Jeremy's review, making him lost time by reading the text again**
+  - **Once you have marked your MR as ready, don't add new commits.**

+    A branch being submitted for review/merge must not be modified.
+Otherwise, it presents a moving target which can be frustrating and confusing to reviewers.

-**If you need to add new commits mark the MR as draft again**
+  - **If you need to add new commits mark the MR as draft again.**

+    If additional changes are required, return the MR to draft status before modifying anything.
+This indicates that the branch may be changing, and prevents reviewers from expending time and effort reviewing changes that are still in progress.

 ## Using Git in terminal